 Since receiving an MA in History of Art and a Diploma in Conservation from New York University, Susi has worked with collections in museums and on archaeological sites in the UK, Italy and Greece.
-She served as Head of Conservation for the Archaeological Excavation and Field School in Murlo (Poggio Civitate), Italy, an Etruscan site, and has undertaken contract work for the Museum of London, the Horniman Museum and the Petrie Museum of Egyptian Archaeology, UCL.
-In 2007, as Conservator Manager for the Petrie Museum of Egyptian Archaeology and then Senior Conservator for UCL Museums and Collections in 2011, where she oversaw provision of conservation and collections care across a broad range of collection types.
+She served as Head of Conservation for the Archaeological Excavation and Field School in Murlo (Poggio Civitate), Italy, an Etruscan site from 1997-2007, and undertook contract work for the Museum of London, the Horniman Museum and the Petrie Museum of Egyptian Archaeology, UCL before being appointed Conservator Manager for the Petrie Museum of Egyptian Archaeology in 2007 and then Senior Conservator for UCL Museums and Collections in 2011, where she oversaw provision of conservation and collections care across a broad range of collection types.

 Susi joined The Fitzwilliam Museum in 2019 as Conservator for the Coins and Medals Department and the ‘Being an Islander’ metals research project, for which she investigated metal objects from Cyprus ranging in date from the Early Bronze Age to the Roman Period, including an exceptional early Iron Age sword from Tamassos.